vmiszczak-teads/carbonapi/doc/configuration.md

 ## backendCache
 Specify what storage to use for backend cache.
 This cache stores the responses from the backends.
-It should have more cache hits than the response cache since the response format and the maxDataPoints paramter are not part of the cache key, but results from cache still need to be postprocessed (e.g. serialized to desired response format).
+It should have more cache hits than the response cache since the response format and the maxDataPoints parameter are not part of the cache key, but results from cache still need to be postprocessed (e.g. serialized to desired response format).

+When using `memcache`, you can prevent [dogpile effect](https://en.wikipedia.org/wiki/Cache_stampede) with `dogpileProtection*` opt-in settings (disabled by default).
+If enabled, multiple `carbonapi` threads or servers won't try to fetch the data from backends if the same request is already being computed somewhere else.
+For instance, it's usefull when you have a bunch of servers, long running queries and multiple users accessing the same dashboards/queries.
+Those settings have no effect outside of `memcache` cache backend.

 Supports same options as the response cache.
 ### Example